TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Experiments

 \subsection{Benchmarking Greedy Methods}

-As shown above, \ISSA{} is capable of producing almost exact solutions significantly faster than other IP-based solutions.
-This property allows us to bound the performance of approximation methods, which in turn allows us to compare their \textit{absolute} performance rather than merely their \textit{relative} performance.
-We evaluate the performance of IMM, BCT, and SSA under three problem settings on three networks.
-All evaluations are under the IC model with edge weights set to $w(u,v) = 1/d_\text{in}(v)$, where $d_\text{in}(v)$ is the in-degree of $v$.
+Having established that \ISSA{} is capable of producing almost exact solutions significantly faster than other IP-based solutions, we now exploit this property to place an upper bound on the performance of other algorithms.
+Ultimately, this allows us to make statements about the \textit{absolute} performance of these algorithms rather than merely their \textit{relative} performance.
+The algorithms we examine are IMM, BCT, and SSA under three problem settings across four networks.
+All evaluations are under the IC model with edge probabilities set to $p(u,v) = 1/d_\text{in}(v)$, where $d_\text{in}(v)$ is the in-degree of $v$.
+This weight setting is adopted from prior work \cite{Tang15,Nguyen163}.

-The first setting we consider is the traditional \IM{} problem (which we term \textit{Unweighted} to differentiate it from subsequent settings).
-We directly apply each author's implementation to this problem with no modifications.
-Fig. \ref{fig:approx-perf-unweighted} shows that the decade-or-so of work on this problem has resulted in greedy solutions that are much better than their approximation ratio of $(1 - 1/e - \epsilon)$.
-Somewhat surprisingly, we find similar results on the \textit{Cost-Aware} problem setting (fig. \ref{fig:approx-perf-cost}).
+We first consider the traditional \IM{} problem, referred to as \textit{Unweighted} here to distinguish it from the subsequent problems.
+The authors' implementations of each algorithm are applied directly.
+Fig. \ref{fig:approx-perf-unweighted} shows that the decade-or-so of work on this problem has resulted in greedy solutions that far exceed their guarantee of $1 - 1/e - \epsilon$.
+Interestingly, this pattern continues under the \textit{Cost-Aware} setting (Fig. \ref{fig:approx-perf-cost}).